 18.3.
 Personnel and authorized third parties are not allowed to install unauthorized wireless equipment.

 18.4.
-All Wi-Fi bridges, routers and gateways should be physically secured.
+All Wi-Fi bridges, routers and gateways shall be physically secured.

 18.5.
-SSIDs and default usernames and passwords must be modified prior to implementation in a production environment.
+Default SSIDs and usernames and passwords shall be modified or removed prior to implementation in a production environment.